PubInv/general-purpose-alarm-device/README.md

 The other shows the use of the LCD.

-These should be integrated togther to create the initial firmware for the project.
+These should be integrated together to create the initial firmware for the project.
 Meanwhile, we can simulate the device successfully in WokWi.

 # Thoughts On An Initial Enclosure